 What to spend your money on when supplementing with kids.

-We finished a lecture on Nutitrion and I headed up to talk to our teacher- “this sounds all very lovely but what, exactly, do I do with my kids that won’t eat any of the things we just talked about?”
+We finished a lecture on Nutitrion and I headed up to talk to our teacher- “this sounds all very lovely but what, exactly, do I do with my kids that won’t eat any of the things we just talked about?
+What about supplementing?”
 She laughed, assuring me that they probably do eat some of those things.

 I stopped her mid-reassuring and quickly told her the truth.
 My kids have sensory problems and a history of trauma surrounding food.
 Meaning we have a very solid rotation of five things that they will eat.
 Honey Nut Cheerios, salami, chicken, clif kid z bars (chocolate chip flavor) and on a good night- rice- of the white variety.
 No they won’t do smoothies.
 Yes, we eat together regularly.
 We watch gluten and food dyes and added sugar.
 No, we don’t get fast food very often and when we do it’s lettuce wraps all around even if it’s a nice hot side of fries.
 Yes, we are working on making sure they have the right resources.
 “Oh,” she said, “in that case…”